 Section 162(m) of the Code places a limit of \$1,000,000 per person on the amount the Company may deduct in any one year for compensation paid to its CEO and the next three highest compensated officers (other than the Chief Financial Officer); provided, however, that Section 162(m) of the Code generally allows a company to obtain tax deductions without limit for performance-based compensation.
 The Company intends that options and stock appreciation rights, and, subject to shareholder approval of the performance goals applicable to performance-based awards, performance stock, performance stock units, and performance units granted under the Amended Plan will qualify as performance-based compensation not subject to Code Section 162(m)'s \$1 million deductibility cap.
 A number of requirements must be met in order for particular compensation to so qualify, however, so there can be no assurance that such compensation will be fully deductible in all circumstances.
-In addition, other awards under the Amended Plan, such as restricted stock and restricted stock units, generally do not qualify for the performance-based compensation exception, so that compensation paid to executive officers in connection with such awards may not be deductible.
+In addition, other awards under the Amended Plan, such as restricted stock and restricted stock units, generally do not qualify for the performance-based compensation with such awards may not be deductible.